-June 25, 2013
+June 26, 2014

 Village of Downers Grove Council

-C/O Ms. Charity Jones
+C/O Mr. Stan Popovich

 Planning Manager

 Community Development Department

 Village of Downers Grove

 801 Burlington Ave

 Downers Grove, IL 60515

-Dear Ms. Jones:
+Dear Mr. Popovich:

-Please accept this letter to serve as a request for an extension of 3500 Lacey Road, Parking Expansion Project PUD approval per Ordinance 5205 for One (1) Year until August 2014.
-We would prefer to have a two (2) year extension due to our anticipated schedule, but understand that the Village Ordinance only allows for one (1) year.
-This PUD approval included the construction of expansion of the existing garage deck and addition of a 6 level parking deck at the 3500 Lacey Facility in order to provide market standard parking ratios.
-The anticipated schedule for the parking expansion comes from the strategy for leasing the building and attracting large users to Downers Grove.
+Please accept this letter to serve as a request for an extension of 3500 Lacey Road, Parking Expansion Project PUD approval per Ordinance 5205 for One (1) Year until August 2015.
+This PUD approval included the construction of expansion of the existing garage deck and addition of a new 6 level parking deck at the 3500 Lacey Facility in order to provide market standard parking ratios.
+The landlord of the facility anticipated the requirement for additional parking as a strategy to attract new and large tenants to Downers Grove at this premier building.

 Since the relocation of Sara Lee, now known as Hillshire Brands, from the 3500 Lacey facility to a downtown Chicago facility, we have been working hard to lease the facility back up to capacity.
-We anticipate leasing to potentially required increased parking ratios which would most likely require the increased parking spaces in year 2014 and 2015.
+In fact, in a little over one year since Hillshire Brands' departure, we have leased the premise to over 75%.
+We anticipate leasing many of the remaining spaces within the next year.
+A fully leased building would potentially required increased parking ratios which would most likely require the increased parking spaces in year 2015.